 Fair Trade Chocolate

 The problem with the chocolate industry is that many trafficked children are used on the farms.
 There are two way to combat this.
 First, buy slave-free (or fair trade) chocolate and second, become an advocate against the companies that haven't made commitments to fair trade chocolate yet.
 Many of our Traffick-Free COMMUNITIES choose this as one of the issues to tackle in their neighborhoods by petitioning local stores to carry fair trade chocolate.
-For more information about the ongoing slavery being perpetuated by the big global chocolate companies and the opportunities to make them change, visit Raise the Bar Hershey.
+For more information about the ongoing slavery being perpetuated by the big global chocolate companies and the opportunities to make them change, visit STOP THE TRAFFIK & Raise the Bar Hershey.